Vishal73040/BotBrowser/INSTALLATION.md

 # 🛠️ BotBrowser Installation Guide

 This guide provides step‑by‑step installation, troubleshooting, and deployment options across operating systems.

----
+Usage remains subject to the project [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md).

 ## 📥 Download & Installation